wordofwarning/wordofwarning.org/hab/hazard/index.md

 Enquiries: <mailto:hazard@habarts.org>

-Hazard 2014 was produced by hÅb + The Larks in collaboration with the participating artists, supported by Royal Exchange Theatre + a greenroom legacy project.
+Hazard 2014 was produced by hÅb + The Larks in collaboration with the participating artists; supported by Royal Exchange Theatre; a greenroom legacy project.
 <http://hazardmcr.org> ¦ #HazardMcr